Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Introduction

 \subsection{Implications of a nested IV assumption}

-While a conventional IV analysis defines latent subpopulations -- compliers, always-takers, never-takers, and defiers -- based on potential treatment received under two realizations of one binary IV \citep{AIR1996}, the nested IV assumption and its associated framework would define subpopulations based on potential treatment received under $2\times2 = 4$ realizations of two binary IVs and impose structures on these latent subpopulations in a way analogous to the monotonicity assumption in the original paper by \citet{AIR1996}.
-Under the nested IV framework, the average treatment effect on two latent subpopulations, referred to as ``always-compliers" and ``switchers," respectively, can be non-parametrically identified under suitable conditions. ``Always-compliers" are participants who would be compliers with respect to either IV; for instance, in the PLCO trial, these are participants who would be compliers regardless of the consent process.
-On the other hand, a non-overlapping latent subpopulation called ``switchers" are participants who would be a non-complier (i.e., an always-taker or a never-taker under \citeauthor{AIR1996}'s \citeyearpar{AIR1996} monotonicity assumption) under the weaker IV but become a complier under a strengthened IV; in the PLCO trial, these are participants who would not comply under a dual consent process but comply under a single consent process.
-In addition to identifying and estimating the causal effect among ``always-compliers" and ``switchers," a comparison of the causal effects on these two disjoint subpopulations, possibly conditional on a set of baseline covariates, helps illuminate the generalizability of IV-based estimates and formally test the no-interaction/principal-ignorability-type assumptions.
-Such progress towards establishing the generalizability of IV estimates, to the best of our knowledge, is a novel and useful contribution to the literature.
+While a conventional IV analysis defines latent subpopulations---compliers, always-takers, never-takers, and defiers---based on potential treatment received under two realizations of a single binary IV \citep{AIR1996}, the nested IV framework defines subpopulations based on potential treatment received under $2 \times 2 = 4$ realizations of two binary IVs and imposes structure on these latent subpopulations in a manner analogous to the monotonicity assumption in \citet{AIR1996}.
+Under the nested IV framework, the average treatment effects for two latent subpopulations, referred to as \emph{always-compliers} and \emph{switchers}, can be nonparametrically identified under suitable conditions.

+\emph{Always-compliers} are participants who would comply with treatment regardless of which IV is used; for example, individuals who would comply irrespective of the consent process employed.
+In contrast, a distinct latent subpopulation termed switchers consists of participants who would be noncompliers (i.e., always-takers or never-takers under the monotonicity assumption of \citeauthor{AIR1996} \citeyearpar{AIR1996}) under the weaker IV but become compliers under a strengthened IV.
+In the PLCO trial, these are participants who would not comply under the dual-consent process but would comply under the single-consent process.

+Beyond identifying and estimating causal effects for always-compliers and switchers, comparing effects across these two disjoint subpopulations---possibly conditional on baseline covariates---provides insight into the generalizability of IV-based estimates and enables formal testing of no-interaction and principal-ignorability-type assumptions.
+The proposed tests are flexible, nonparametric generalizations of classical overidentification tests \citep{sargan1958estimation} and incorporate machine learning tools for the estimation of nuisance parameters.
+To the best of our knowledge, this progress towards formally assessing the generalizability of IV estimates represents a novel and valuable contribution to the literature.